Common experiences with suicide bereavement

 Just as the reasons behind each suicide are unique, so too are the reactions and coping processes of those left behind.

-Be kind to yourself, allow yourself to feel the pain and also allow yourself to feel happiness, and make plans for the future.
+Be kind to yourself.
+Allow yourself to feel the sadness but also give yourself permission to feel happiness and to make plans for the future.

 How long you grieve is not a measure of how much you loved the person who died.
-You’ll never forget, but you’re allowed to move on.
+You’ll never forget, but you are allowed to move forward.

-If you have lost someone to suicide, and need someone to talk to, call the Suicide Call Back Service on 1300 659 467 to speak to a counsellor.
+If you have lost someone to suicide, and need someone to talk to, call Suicide Call Back Service on 1300 659 467 to speak to a counsellor.
+To access online counselling, click the chat button on the right.
+Our service is free and available 24/7.

 If it is an emergency, please call 000.